What to look for in collagen powder and how to read the label

 Additives and flavourings

 A collagen product with flavourings may seem appealing to your taste buds, while the use of additives like bulking agents and fillers will certainly make a product cheaper.
-But it also means you won’t be getting as much collagen per dose as you would in a product such as Skinful.
+But it also means you won’t be getting as much collagen per dose as you would with Bare Biology collagen.

 Taking collagen flavoured with sugar could also be counterproductive.
 Sugar is known to damage the skin in a process known as ‘glycation’.
 When you eat something sweet, the excess sugar is attached to the fats and proteins in the dermis, producing enzymes that weaken both the collagen and its elastin fibres.

 We’re 100% committed to our collagen peptides powder being as pure as possible.
-That’s why Skinful contains no synthetic dyes, artificial flavours or unnecessary fillers.
+That’s why you won’t find any synthetic dyes, artificial flavours or unnecessary fillers in Skinful or Fundamental.

 Tested for purity

-When it comes to collagen made from marine sources, a third-party test for purity is no marketing gimmick.
+When it comes to collage, a third-party test for purity is no marketing gimmick.
 It’s the only way you’ll know for sure that what you’re taking is free from contaminants.

 It’s a sad fact, but the supplement industry isn’t well regulated.
 A product may say that it’s pure but if it doesn’t provide you with a full analysis for each batch, you’ll have to take the manufacturer’s word for it.